OCA/contract/contract_sale_invoicing/README.rst

 To use this module, you need to:

-1. Go to Invoicing > Sales > Contracts and select or create a new contract.
+1. Go to Invoicing > Customers > Customers Contracts and select or create a new contract.
 2. Check *Generate recurring invoices automatically*.
 3. Mark the check "Invoice Pending Sales Orders".
 4. On each invoicing, system will check if there's any pending sales